andrew/ultimate-awesome/README.md

 - [awesome-devblogs](https://github.com/terrehbyte/awesome-devblogs) -  A curated list of awesome devblogs to check out!.
 - [awesome-sbdd](https://github.com/zaixizhang/awesome-sbdd) - Papers about Structure-based Drug Design (SBDD).
 - [awesome-openx](https://github.com/benediktschwab/awesome-openx) - A list of free applications, libraries and datasets concerning the development of automated driving functions with focus on ASAM OpenX standards.
-- [Awesome-SAM2](https://github.com/GuoleiSun/Awesome-SAM2) - This repo aims to include materials (papers, codes, slides) about SAM2 (segment anything in images and videos).
-We are continuously improving the project.
-Welcome to PR the works (papers, repos) that are missed.
 - [awesome-ppml](https://github.com/mortendahl/awesome-ppml) - A curated list of resources for privacy-preserving machine learning.
-- [Awesome-AI-Scientist-Papers](https://github.com/openags/Awesome-AI-Scientist-Papers) - A collection of resources and papers on AI Scientist / Robot Scientist.
 - [awesome-gsoc-roadmap](https://github.com/realabbas/awesome-gsoc-roadmap) - A comprehensive curated list of available GSOC 2020 Guides, Write-ups and Tutorials 🤠 🏆.
 - [awesome-active-learning](https://github.com/yongjin-shin/awesome-active-learning) - Awesome Active Learning Paper List.
 - [awesome-adtech](https://github.com/AirGrid/awesome-adtech) - 😎An awesome list of awesome adtech things curated by the community.